jindian/linux_note/GRUB2/MBR.md

         movb    %al, %dl
 ```

 Save driver reference and print notification message.
 Check Extensions Present using BIOS interrupt and check the result.
 The result shown in debug information.
+We come to lba_mode finally.

 Check Extensions Present as follow:
 ![](Screenshot from 2016-11-23 15:35:32.png)